NervanaSystems/ngraph-python/doc/source/tensorflow.rst

 2. The importer should be used to import the forward graph.

-  - User should use the importer to import the forward pass of the TensorFlow graph, and then perform autodiff and training updates in ngraph.
+  - User should use the importer to import the forward pass of the TensorFlow graph, and then perform autodiff and training updates in Intel Nervana graph.
   - TensorFlow ops related to gradient computation are not supported.
-  - In the future, bidirectional weight exchange between TensorFlow and ngraph will also be supported.
+  - In the future, bidirectional weight exchange between TensorFlow and Intel Nervana graph will also be supported.

-3. Static-ness
+3. Staticness

-  - In ngraph, the transformer may alter the computation graph during the transformation phase, thus we need to declare all computations before executing any of them.
+  - In Intel Nervana graph, the transformer can alter the computation graph during the transformation phase, thus we need to declare all computations before executing any of them.
 Altering the imported graph after transformer initialization is not supported.
   - TensorFlow allows dynamic parameters to its ops.
 For example, the kernel size of a ``Conv2d`` can be the result of another computation.
-Since ngraph needs to know dimension information prior to execution to allocate memory, dynamic parameters are not supported in importer.
+Since Intel Nervana graph needs to know dimension information prior to execution to allocating memory, dynamic parameters are not supported in importer.